 Description: -

-A reconfigurable 8 x 8 multiple-input–multiple-output (MIMO) antenna has been presented for enhancing the performance of 5G applications by employing a compact, reconfigurable antenna.
-This antenna comprises eight identical along-dimension-clipped half-circular-shaped radiation patches connected by a strip line and sharing a ground plane with two other slots to enhance isolation.
-A microstrip line feed provides excitement for the antenna.
-Massive bandwidth is achieved by attaching a rectangular aperture to the partial ground plane.
-Antenna elements are positioned with rotational symmetry on opposite sides of the substrate to achieve high port isolation.
+In this work, a reconfigurable 8 x 8 multiple-input–multiple-output (MIMO) antenna has been presented for enhancing the performance of 5G applications by employing a compact, reconfigurable antenna.
+This antenna comprises of microstrip line fed half circular shaped patches supported by a modified connected partial ground plane..
+To satisfy the bandwidth requirement for super-wideband (SWB) applications, a rectangular slot is introduced in the partial ground plane.
+Antenna elements are positioned with rotational asymmetry on opposite sides of the substrate to achieve high port isolation.
 The ground planes are cut through and an asymmetric feed position is utilized in order to achieve circular polarization on over all the grounds.
-As a result of the proposed MIMO antenna, it is capable of resonating in the range of 2-20 GHz and providing a bandwidth in the range of 8-16 GHz.
-With an envelope correlation coefficient (ECC) less than [0.001], an excellent diversity performance has been concluded with a low envelope correlation coefficient (ECC).
-The antenna elements are placed in such a formation to obtain better isolation.
-The antenna has a compact size of 55mm x 55mm and the antenna prototype is simulated and measured.
-The measured results show that the proposed antenna design achieves an impedance bandwidth of 8GHz-16GHz, low mutual coupling, and a very low envelope correlation coefficient across the frequency band, which can be used for reconfigurable applications.
+As a result, the proposed antenna, provides good impedance matching in the range of 2-20 GHz.
+To introduce the switchable characteristics, a T-shaped stub is connected with the partial ground plane using a photoconductive switch made of cadmium sulphide (CDS) based semiconductor.
+The operating characteristics of the antenna have been changed when the switch is illuminated by the light-emitting diode (LED).
+Under the switch-off condition, Reconfigurable of 8-16 GHz fractional bandwidth and a bandwidth ratio of 1:2 is achieved.
+While for the switched-on condition, the connection between the stub and ground plane is established, which provides a wideband with operating bandwidth from 2-20 GHz.
+Excellent pattern diversity performance is achieved in the frequency range usable for 5G applications.
+The proposed structure also shows good diversity performance, and this is verified by the study of envelope correlation coefficient (ECC) The antenna elements are placed in such a formation to obtain better isolation.
+The antenna has a compact size of 55mm x 55mm

 Software Used: -